raden93/veganlife/README.md

     - [x] Jute Fibre -> String
 - [x] Jute Stalk drops from Ferns.
 - [x] Jute Plants growing up to Ferns.
-- [x] Bales of Jute retting and drops jute fibers.
+- [x] Bales of Jute retting and drops Jute Fibers.
-- [x] Burlap can be use instead of leather.
+- [x] Burlap can be use instead of Leather.

 #### Kapok